People's Volunteer Army: Background

+Formation

-Although the United Nations Command (UN) forces were under United States command, this army was officially a UN "police" force.
-In order to avoid an open war with the US and other UN members, the People's Republic of China deployed the People's Liberation Army (PLA) under the name "volunteer army".
+Although the United Nations Command (UNC) forces were under United States command, this army was officially a UN "police" force.
+In order to avoid an open war with the U.S. and other UN members, the People's Republic of China deployed the People's Liberation Army (PLA) under the name "volunteer army".

 About the name, there were various opinions.
-According to some scholars during the mid 1990s, after the PRC made the strategic decision to send soldiers to Korea, the very first name of this army was "support army."
+According to some scholars during the mid-1990s, after the PRC made the strategic decision to send soldiers to Korea, the first name of this army was "support army."
 However, Huang Yanpei, the vice premier of the Government Administration Council of the Central People's Government at that time, suggested that the name "support army" might cause the international community to assume that China was sending soldiers as an act of direct aggression against the United States.
-Therefore, the army's name was modified to "volunteer army" while different unit designations and footings were used instead, to give the impression that China did not intend to declare war against the US, but rather that Chinese soldiers were only present on Korean battlefields as individual volunteers.
-On the other hand, some recent studies show that the change was not only due to Huang's advice.
-Because much earlier on July 7, 1950, the name had already been changed to "volunteer army" by Chinese premier Zhou Enlai on his manuscript about the decision of the army's clothing and flags.
+Therefore, the army's name was modified to "volunteer army" while different unit designations and footings were used instead, to give the impression that China did not intend to declare war against the U.S. but rather that Chinese soldiers were only present on Korean battlefields as individual volunteers.
+On the other hand, some recent studies show that the change was not only Huang's advice.
+On 7 July 1950, the name had already been changed to "volunteer army" by Chinese Premier Zhou Enlai on his manuscript about the decision of the army's clothing and flags.

 Despite arguments on the changing from "People's Support Army" to "People's Volunteer Army", the name was also a homage to the Korean Volunteer Army that had helped the Chinese communists during the Second Sino-Japanese War and the Chinese Civil War.
-It also managed to deceive the US intelligence and the UN about the size and nature of the Chinese forces that entered Korea.
+It also managed to deceive the U.S. intelligence and the UN about the size and nature of the Chinese forces that entered Korea.
 They later realized that the PVA was the PLA's North East Frontier Force (NEFF), with other PLA formations transferred under NEFF's command as the Korean War dragged on.
 But the result was that they still admitted the name, "People's Volunteer Army", in order to minimize the war within the Korean Peninsula and prevent escalation of the war.

-Strengths and weaknesses

-Clothing

-The PVA soldier was reasonably well clothed, in keeping with the PLA's guerrilla origin and egalitarian attitudes.
-All ranks wore a cotton or woolen green or khaki shirt and trousers combination with leaders' uniforms being different in cut.